MyNameIsArko/chatbot/README.md

 - V3 - Chatbot with longer memory using Compressive Transformer

 ## Note
 Transformer with memory requires related dialogs to be in sequence.
 Due to the dataset used, sequences does not have one length, forcing to create empty dialogs which hurts the model performance.
-Also, dataset when used as sequences has low amount of samples.
+Also, this dataset when used as sequences has low amount of samples.
 For best experience use version 1.